joigalcar3/DataGatheringUE4/README.md

 ![Load levels](Doc_images/play.png)

-11. If you want to launch the data collection, first check whether the settings in user_input.py suit you.
-The definition of each of the inputs can be read in the file.
-Once you are ready, run DataGathering.py.
+11. If you want to launch the data collection, first check whether the settings in user_input.py and user_input_file_loc.py suit you.
+The definition of each of the inputs can be read in the files.
+Once you are ready, run \_\_init__.py.

 ## Credits
 The path planning algorithms (PythonRobotics/PathPlanning) have been obtained from the PythonRobotics